 - Run a knife around side and center tube of pan.
 Remove cake to a serving plate.

 - For glaze, in a small bowl, combine the sugar, butter and enough orange juice to reach desired drizzling consistency.
-Add orange peel; Drizzle over cake.
-Yield: 12-14 servings.
+Add orange zest; Drizzle over cake.